Espresso-Aficionados/website/guides/water.md

 #### _Attempt #1_

-Water #1: RPalvis Water
+Water #1: RPavlis Water

 0 GH 50 KH

-The shots made with RPalvis water felt very muted in acidity.
+The shots made with RPavlis water felt very muted in acidity.
 It made me wonder if adding some hardness would help bring some more of the bean compounds out.
 It tasted a certain kind of emptiness.
 I decided to follow another common recipe that I knew for sure would not scale.

 #### _Attempt #2_